EFFERALGAN * 16CPR EFF 500MG

 Dosage and method of use

-Hypersensitivity to paracetamol or propacetamol hydrochloride (precursor of paracetamol) or to any of the excipients.
+Hypersensitivity to paracetamol or propacetamol hydrochloride (precursor of paracetamol) or to any of the excipients listed in section 6.1.

 Skin reactions of various types and severities have been reported with the use of paracetamol including cases of erythema multiforme, Stevens-Johnson syndrome and epidermal necrolysis.
-Hypersensitivity reactions such as angioedema, edema of the larynx, anaphylactic shock have been reported.
+Hypersensitivity reactions such as angioedema, laryngeal edema, anaphylactic shock have been reported.
 In addition, the following undesirable effects have been reported: thrombocytopenia, leukopenia, anemia, agranulocytosis, liver function abnormalities and hepatitis, kidney disorders (acute renal failure, interstitial nephritis, haematuria, anuria), gastrointestinal reactions and dizziness.
 The table below lists the adverse reactions, some of which have already been mentioned above, associated with the administration of paracetamol, resulting from post-marketing surveillance.
-The frequency of adverse reactions listed below is unknown.
+Adverse reactions are listed by System Organ Class, using MedDRA terminology (inserting PT).
+The frequency of adverse reactions listed below is not known.

 Pregnancy and breastfeeding